How Much Does Rover Take From Sitters? (2026 Fees Explained)

 The 20% feels small on one booking.
 Across a full schedule, it's one of the biggest line items in a pet-care business.

-Use the Rover Fees Calculator above with your own numbers to see your annual total.
+Use the Rover Fees Calculator to see your own annual total.

 How can you pay less in Rover fees?